Divorce Attorney Redlands, CA

 - Grounds: California is a no-fault divorce state, which means the only criteria required is that the parties have irreconcilable differences or that one of them is insane and cannot be cured.

-Dissolution of Domestic Partnerships Under California Law
+Dissolution of Domestic Partnerships & LGBTQ Divorce Under California Law

 Same-sex couples that register a domestic partnership or get married have the same rights as heterosexual couples.
 These include the right to use employee sick leave to care for a sick partner, the right to hospital visitation, the right to make medical decisions for a partner and the right to petition for a stepparent adoption for a partner’s child.

-But, with these rights come complex legal issues — especially when a domestic partnership or marriage ends.
-When a gay or straight domestic partnership dissolves, both parties may find that they have financial responsibility for each other’s debts.
-You may find that you have to split assets acquired during the partnership.
 You may need to negotiate child support or financial support for or from your former partner.
 These matters require the help of an experienced lawyer to be resolved as effectively as possible.
-At the San Bernardino County divorce attorneys of Milligan, Beswick, Levine & Knox LLP, we have this experience and are dedicated to protecting the rights of same-sex couples.
+At Milligan, Beswick, Levine & Knox LLP, our San Bernardino County LGBTQ divorce attorneys have this experience and are dedicated to protecting the rights of same-sex couples.